-You must be cautious and avoid all sorts of rigorous physical or outdoor activities when the examination is close at hand; otherwise, it might risk your health, making the examination a dull exercise.
-Students must be careful in the selection of food and in maintaining hygiene so as to be in good health to maximize the chances of success.
+You should be cautious and avoid all sorts of rigorous physical or outdoor activities when the examination is close at hand; otherwise, it might risk your health, making the examination a dull exercise.
+Students should be careful in the selection of food and in maintaining hygiene so as to be in good health to maximize the chances of success.
 They should try to make topic-wise mind maps and increase the frequency of revision in all the portions of Physics, Chemistry and Biology.

 NEET entrance exam like other competitive exams is a time bound exam.
 This, however, does not mean that students should start solving the question paper quickly without going through it properly.
 Keeping time management in mind, students should start solving the problems with moderate speed; once they get the rhythm, they can increase their speed accordingly.
 In other words, they need to move themselves out of inertia and start rolling.
-Once you are rolling, you will be able to solve even difficult problems with the acquired momentum.
+Once you are rolling, you may be able to solve even difficult problems with the acquired momentum.
 To gain the momentum while solving problems, it is better to attempt questions from your favourite subject first, which will certainly help you in rolling forward.
 Mark the questions (on your question paper) which seem easy at prima-facie and attempt these questions first.

 Moreover, there is no need to hang on a single question for more than 5 minutes as this would further waste your time and thus move on to next.
 After all, it is an examination and your aim should be to score high by dividing your time judiciously and intelligently.
-I would suggest you to attempt as many conceptual questions as you can, since these are relatively scoring.
+We would suggest you to attempt as many conceptual questions as you can, since these are relatively scoring.
 For comprehension related questions, read them carefully because these can be answered quickly and correctly.

 According to the pattern of the questions, you may opt for your favourite section/portion of the paper as per your convenience.
 Try to cross-check the answers by putting values in the equation(s) given.
-During the course of preparation, you must have a revision plan which should be interlinked topic-wise and concept-wise.
+During the course of preparation, you should have a revision plan which should be interlinked topic-wise and concept-wise.
 In addition, you can reinforce your memory by revision at regular intervals.

 While doing the rough work for solving questions, you must do it as neatly as possible, as this helps in revising the attempted questions.
 It might sound trivial but it really helps; in fact, these little things if taken into account can add much to your score.
-It is quite possible that you may finish your favorite subject much before, thereby devoting that surplus time on other areas which usually take more time.
+It is quite possible that you may finish your favourite subject much before, thereby devoting that surplus time on other areas which usually take more time.
 This will help multiply your score at the end.
 You must plan your time in such a manner that at the end you are left with 15-20 minutes which you can use for revision and cross-checking.

 As per general perception, Physics seems difficult but you can make it easy by resorting to specific strategy.
 Before the D-day, revise the solved examples portion-wise because by doing so you will get a recap of the entire functional concepts involved in solutions which will save your time too.